 - Are you ready to quit tobacco?
-Whether you smoke or use chew, the Health District's Step Free from Tobacco program can work for you.
+Whether you smoke or use chew, the Health District's Quit Tobacco Program can work for you.
 We have helped hundreds of local smokers quit through our straightforward approach.

 - University of Colorado Health